-SACRAMENTO, Calif. – California Gov. Jerry Brown on Wednesday approved raising the legal age to buy tobacco for smoking, dipping, chewing and vaping from 18 to 21.
+SACRAMENTO, Calif. – The governor of California on Wednesday approved raising the legal age to buy tobacco for smoking, dipping, chewing and vaping from 18 to 21.

-Brown did not say why he signed the measure along with four others restricting tobacco use in various ways, and his staff declined to comment.
+Democratic Gov. Jerry Brown said he signed the measure along with four others restricting tobacco use in various ways.

-Supporters of the law said it aims to deter adolescents from the harmful, sometimes fatal effects of nicotine addiction.
+Supporters of the law regarding age aimed to deter adolescents from the harmful, sometimes fatal effects of nicotine addiction.
 The Institute of Medicine reports that 90 percent of daily smokers began using tobacco before turning 19.

-California joins Hawaii, which in April became the first state in the nation to raise the legal smoking age to 21.
-Other jurisdictions around the country have made the change, including New York and San Francisco.
+In April, Hawaii became the first state in the nation to raise the legal smoking age to 21 and more than 100 local jurisdictions around the country have made the change, including New York, Chicago and San Francisco.

 Veterans organizations and Republican lawmakers in California objected to the bill, saying people old enough to die for their country are old enough to use tobacco.